OfficerClucks/StatsNotes2523/Chapter 2 Notes.md

 for random variables, representing the mean and spread of the distribution, respectively.
   - The expected value doesn't have to be one of your outcomes.
     - **Linearity:** The expectation of a linear combination of random variables is equal to the linear combination of their individual expectations.
       That is, for constants a and b and random variables X and Y, we have E(aX+bY)=aE(X)+bE(Y).
     - **Monotonicity:** If X and Y are random variables such that X≤Y for all outcomes, then E(X)≤E(Y).
     - **Translational Invariance:** Adding a constant c to a random variable X shifts its expectation by the same constant.
 That is, E(X+c)=E(X)+c.

+**Variance**
+- **Linearity of Variance:** The variance of a linear combination of random variables is equal to the sum of the variances of the individual variables plus twice the covariance between them.
+That is, for constants a and b and random variables X and Y, we have 𝑉𝑎𝑟 𝑎𝑋 + 𝑏𝑌 = 𝑎2𝑉𝑎𝑟 𝑋 + 𝑏2𝑉𝑎𝑟 𝑌 + 2𝑎𝑏𝐶𝑜𝑣 (𝑋, 𝑌).

+- **Non-Negativity:** The variance of a random variable is always non-negative, i.e., Var(X)≥0.

+- **Homogeneity of Variance:** Multiplying a random variable X by a constant c scales its variance by 𝑐2.
+That is, 𝑉𝑎𝑟(𝑐𝑋) = 𝑐2𝑉𝑎𝑟(𝑋).